davestewart/nuxt-content-assets/README.md

 At build time the module [collates and serves](#how-it-works) assets and content together.

+### Features

+User experience:

+- co-locate assets with content files
+- write relative paths to see preview in editor

+Developer experience:

+- works for tags and custom components
+- works in markdown and frontmatter
+- file watching and live reload
+- image size injection
+- zero config

 ## Demo

 To view the demo locally, run: